Shame (Evelyn "Champagne" King song): Chart performance

-The twelve-inch remix vinyl release reached number eight on Billboard Disco Action in January 1978.
+The twelve-inch remix vinyl release reached number eight on the US Billboard Disco Action chart in January 1978.
 This release also stayed at number five, its peak position, on Canada's RPM Dance/Urban chart for two weeks until the week ending April 29, 1978.

 The song entered the Billboard Hot 100 at number eighty-seven on the week ending June 17, 1978; it peaked at number nine on the week ending September 9 that year.
-It also reached number seven on Hot Soul Singles on the week ending July 1.
-The song earned a Gold certification by the RIAA on August 11, 1978.
-In the Billboard Year End Charts of 1978, the song positioned on number sixty-four on the Year-End Hot 100, number twenty-seven on the Year-End Disco singles chart, and number twenty-six on the Year-End Soul Singles.
+It also reached number seven on the Hot Soul Singles chart on the week ending July 1.
+The song earned a gold certification by the RIAA on August 11, 1978.
+On the Billboard Year-End charts of 1978, the song positioned at number sixty-four on the Year-End Hot 100, number twenty-seven on the Year-End Disco singles chart, and number twenty-six on the Year-End Soul Singles chart.
 It also peaked at number eight on the Cash Box Top 100.

 It entered Canada's RPM Top 100 Singles chart at number one hundred on the week ending June 24 the same year and stayed at number sixteen, its peak position, for two weeks in September 1978.
-It positioned on number 111 in the RPM year-end Top 200 Singles.
+It positioned at number 111 on the RPM Year-end Top 200 Singles chart.

-In the UK Singles Chart, the song spent twenty-three weeks in the chart but only one week in the top 40, peaking at number thirty-nine.
+On the UK Singles Chart, the song spent twenty-three weeks on the chart but only one week in the top 40, peaking at number thirty-nine.
 In the Netherlands, it peaked at number eighteen for two weeks on the Dutch Top 40 chart and number twenty-six on the Single Top 100.
-It reached number twelve on Belgian Ultratop Top 50 Singles.
+It reached number twelve on the Belgian Ultratop Top 50 Singles chart.